Statement of Corporate Governance

 The core focus has predominantly been in the aerospace industry and the customer arrangements are almost exclusively based on long-term contracts, typically for a 3-to-5-year period.
 The Group’s strategy and business model are included in the strategic report section of our Annual Report, along with key performance indicators set out in the Financial Review to measure growth and profitability.

 The Board offers to meet with those institutional and major private investors that wish to do so at least twice a year following the announcement of results.
 These meetings include a presentation of the latest financial performance, a wider business update and discussion of the longer-term plan.
-These meetings are normally attended by the Chairman, Chief Executive Officer and Group Finance Director.
-The presentation given at these meetings is also made available on the Company's website.
+These meetings are normally attended by the Chairman, Chief Executive Officer and Interim (non-Board) Chief Financial Officer.
+The presentation given at these meetings is also made available on the Company’s website.

 Engagement with other key shareholders is also welcomed, with the Directors and other executives meeting both private and institutional shareholders from time to time.
 The Annual General Meeting presents a further opportunity for all shareholders to meet the Board and other senior managers from across the business.